 There are just some things a standard kitchen faucet can’t do – no matter how attractive or luxurious.
-Inflexible, steady streams are great for washing hands or filling sinks, but washing dishes, rinsing off food, or cleaning the sink itself is all a whole lot easier when you have a flexible spray nozzle to do it with.
-The good news is, incorporating a sprayer into your setup is relatively simple and inexpensive, and doesn’t even necessarily mean upgrading your faucet or sink if you don’t want to.
+Inflexible, steady streams are great for washing hands or filling sinks.
+But washing dishes, rinsing off food, and cleaning the sink is a whole lot easier with a flexible spray nozzle.
+The good news?
+Incorporating a sprayer into your setup is relatively simple and inexpensive.
+It doesn’t even necessarily mean upgrading your faucet or sink if you don’t want to.

 Faucet Plus Side Sprayer

 The simplest way to add a spray nozzle to your kitchen faucet is the classic: a spray hose added to an unused hole on your sink, off to one side from your faucet.
 This option requires you to have a spare drilling in your sink, but many do (usually covered by a small plate or plug).
 And assuming yours does, it’s easily the simplest and most versatile add-on.
 You simply feed the sprayer hose down through the spare hole and attach the end to the water diverter under your sink; all it takes is a pair of pliers (and maybe a few minutes watching a Youtube video).
 Even if you don’t buy the side sprayer with your faucet, it shouldn’t be too hard to find one to match the style.
 In just a few minutes, you can have a fully flexible spray attachment – no muss, no fuss.Shop Kitchen Faucets by Rohl: